BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

-# A Comprehensive Guide to Using Raylib with Zig
+# A Detailed and Comprehensive Guide to Using Raylib with Zig

 ## Table of Contents